daihang16/nubeamdedup/README.md

 Produces de-duplicated reads in fastq files with user-given name.

 --in or -i: input file name for SE reads
---out or -o: output file name for SE reads
+--out or -o: Output file name for SE reads.
+The default is input file name appended with '.uniq'.
---in1 or -i1: input file name for PE reads read 1 file --in2 or -i2: input file name for PE reads read 2 file --out1 or -o1: output file name for PE reads read 1 file --out2 or -o2: output file name for PE reads read 2 file --strand or -s: whether take reads from complementary strand into account.
+--in1 or -i1: Input file name for PE reads read 1 file.
+--in2 or -i2: Input file name for PE reads read 2 file.
+--out1 or -o1: Output file name for PE reads read 1 file.
+The default is read 1 file name appended with '.uniq'.
+--out2 or -o2: Output file name for PE reads read 2 file.
+The default is read 2 file name appended with '.uniq'.
+--strand or -s: whether take reads from complementary strand into account.
 Accept boolean 1 (default) or 0.

 -h: print this help
 ```
 ## Examples:
 - For single-end reads
-  - Consider reads from complementary strand
+  - Consider reads from complementary strand (default)

     `./nubeam-dedup -i read.fq -o read.uniq.fq`
   - Do not consider reads from complementary strand